coisasgamer4/coisasgamer4/README.md

 ### Full-stack developer passionate about creating beautiful and functional web experiences.
 Always learning and building.

-- 🔭 I'm currently working on: **Intergradr, an exam/tests platform focussed on discord roleplay communities**
+- 🔭 I'm currently working on **Intergradr, an exam/tests platform focussed on discord roleplay communities**

-- 📫 How to reach me: **My Discord username is "coisasgamer4"**
+- 📫 My Discord username is **coisasgamer4**

 - 👨‍💻 All of my projects are available at **[https://portfolio.coisas.win/](https://portfolio.coisas.win/)**